txodds/slate/source/index.html.md

 language | string | false | The language to choose upon login. | en, it, zh

 <aside class="warning">
-There are two ways to login:
+There are two ways to login:<br>
-1) with a login and password
+1) with a login and password<br>
-2) with an user access token
+2) with an user access token<br>
-*Note* login should be called every time the app starts, from a cold start or from a background resume.
-If login is successful then subscribe-device should be called each time.
+<b>Note login should be called every time the app starts, from a cold start or from a background resume.
+If login is successful then subscribe-device should be called each time.</b>
 </aside>

 <aside class="notice">